Two weeks and a day after the night which altered my life forever, I did a new and brave thing: answered my front door at eleven in the morning.

 Evelyn did not look impressed.
 I took a deep breath and steeled myself; may as well get this out of the way.

 “Okay, let me put all my cards on the table.
 Are you jealous, Evelyn?
-If I understand correctly, you’ve close with Raine for years.
+If I understand correctly, you’ve been close with Raine for years.
 Have I intruded on something?
 I’d rather we be open about this.”

 “Jealous?”
 Evelyn’s eyebrows climbed in surprise.
 “No, most certainly not.
 Whatever Raine has said about me, I’m not interested.”